6 Steps from Business Ideation to Immigration Sucess

 ✅ A Letter of Support allowing you to apply for your PR and Work Permit

-Once the Letter of Support is issued, you will be ready to apply for your Work Permit and Permanent Residency, officially moving into Phase Two: Immigration, Execution & Growth.
+Once the Letter of Support is issued, you will be ready to apply for your Work Permit and Permanent Residency, officially moving into Phase Three: Immigration, Execution & Growth.

-5 - Phase Two: Begin the Immigration Process and Secure Your Future in Canada
+5 - Phase Three: Begin the Immigration Process and Secure Your Future in Canada

-Once you receive your Letter of Support, you will transition into Phase Two, where the focus shifts from preparation to execution and business growth.
+Once you receive your Letter of Support (valid for 6 months) from a designated incubator, you officially enter Phase Three, where the focus shifts from preparation to execution, immigration, and business growth.

-We will guide you in choosing the best path based on your business needs, personal situation, and relocation goals.
+We help you decide the best path based on your business goals, personal context, and relocation timeline, ensuring you make informed decisions every step of the way.

 Requirements for Permanent Residency Application